Skip to main content

 • Berry Boost: Use frozen blueberries or mixed berries for the fruit, and sneak in ½ a cup of spinach for leafy greens.

-Kratom smoothies may seem a bit intimidating at first.
-However, with a little trial and error, you can find a combination of ingredients that is right for you and your lifestyle.
 Remember, it’s always best to start with a small amount of powdered kratom and then work your way up.
 Plus, certain kratom additives can help you make the most of a small serving size.

 If you’re thinking about kratom smoothies as part of a new workout routine, check out our best fitness tips and resource guides.